Shri-2006/ai-resume-cover-letter-reviewer/README.md

 | **Perplexity** | Sonar Pro, Sonar, Sonar Deep Research |
 | **Cohere** | Command A Reasoning |

-**Recommended for best results:** GPT-5.2, GPT-4.1, Claude 3.5 Sonnet, or Gemini 2.5 Flash — fast, instruction-following, and reliable JSON output.
+**Recommended for best results:** Claude 4.6 Opus (default), GPT-5.2, GPT-4.1, or Gemini 2.5 Flash — reliable JSON output for both resume and cover letter generation.

 **Notes on specific models:**
 - **Temperature is not sent** for any model — it caused errors on GPT-5 and